elauua/elauua/README.md

 - 👋 Hi, I’m @elauua
 - 👀 I’m interested in node.js
-- 🌱 I’m currently learning assembler
+- 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me +7(771)534 30 37